icopy-site/awesome/docs/awesome/awesome-data-engineering.md

 * [Spring Cloud Dataflow](https://cloud.spring.io/spring-cloud-dataflow/) Streaming and tasks execution between Spring Boot apps
 * [Bonobo](https://www.bonobo-project.org/) Bonobo is a data-processing toolkit for python 3.5+
 * [Robinhood's Faust](https://github.com/robinhood/faust) Forever scalable event processing & in-memory durable K/V store as a library with asyncio & static typing.
+* [HStreamDB](https://github.com/hstreamdb/hstream) The streaming database built for IoT data storage and real-time processing.
+* [Kuiper](https://github.com/emqx/kuiper) An edge lightweight IoT data analytics/streaming software implemented by Golang, and it can be run at all kinds of resource-constrained edge devices.

 ## Batch Processing
 * [Hadoop MapReduce](https://hadoop.apache.org/docs/current/hadoop-mapreduce-client/hadoop-mapreduce-client-core/MapReduceTutorial.html) Hadoop MapReduce is a software framework for easily writing applications which process vast amounts of data (multi-terabyte data-sets) in-parallel on large clusters (thousands of nodes) of commodity hardware in a reliable, fault-tolerant manner